What is Build to Rent?

 With many offering communal workspaces, laundry services, concierge, event spaces and gyms it isn’t surprising they can come at a premium.
 But this high-spec living is only likely to be affordable for high earning young professionals.

-Paying a premium for your rent is going to make it even harder to save if you are hoping to one day buy your own home.
+Paying a premium for your rent is going to make it even harder to save if you are hoping to one day buy your first home.
 If you are looking at rental but one day want to afford to buy, take a look at our saving for a deposit guide.
 Other government schemes (Rent to Buy and Shared Ownership for example) may also enable you to get on the property ladder while renting.

 - Dolphin Living